caomw/SMSOM/README.md

 * copy @@ into **E:\Data\input\**
 * navigate to **.\Debug**, and double click **demo1.bat** (perfectly safe)

-You can try more data if you get used to this pattern of using this software.
+You can try more data if you get used to this pattern of using the software.